ChALkeR/json-schema-benchmark/reports/jsen.md

 `Proper UTF-16 surrogate pair handling: patternProperties, doesn't match two`|Expected result: `false` but validator returned: `true`
 `properties with escaped characters, object with all numbers is valid`|The schema failed to load(`Invalid or unexpected token`). **This excludes this validator from performance tests**
 `properties with escaped characters, object with strings is invalid`|The schema failed to load(`Invalid or unexpected token`). **This excludes this validator from performance tests**
+`Does not see elements non existing on the object: 'toString' as number, Valid if not present`|Expected result: `true` but validator returned: `false`. **This excludes this validator from performance tests**
+`Does not see elements non existing on the object: 'toString' as object, Valid if not present`|Expected result: `true` but validator returned: `false`. **This excludes this validator from performance tests**
+`Does not see elements non existing on the object: 'toString' via required, Invalid if not present`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
+`Does not see elements non existing on the object: 'constructor' as number, Valid if not present`|Expected result: `true` but validator returned: `false`. **This excludes this validator from performance tests**
+`Does not see elements non existing on the object: 'constructor' as object, Valid if not present`|Expected result: `true` but validator returned: `false`. **This excludes this validator from performance tests**
+`Does not see elements non existing on the object: 'constructor' via required, Invalid if not present`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
+`Does not see elements non existing on the object: '__proto__' as number, Valid if not present`|Expected result: `true` but validator returned: `false`. **This excludes this validator from performance tests**
+`Does not see elements non existing on the object: '__proto__' via required, Invalid if not present`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
+`Does not see inexisting elements on new objects: '__proto__' via required, Invalid if not present`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
+`Does not see inexisting elements on new objects: '__proto__' via required, Valid if not present`|Expected result: `true` but validator returned: `false`. **This excludes this validator from performance tests**
 `root ref in remote ref, string is valid`|Expected result: `true` but validator returned: `false` `root ref in remote ref, object is invalid`|Expected result: `false` but validator returned: `true` `required with escaped characters, object with all properties present is valid`|The schema failed to load(`Invalid or unexpected token`). **This excludes this validator from performance tests**